The English Farm stands for education with purpose.

 The English Farm offsets all carbon emissions for the entire staff (teachers, support staff and management).
 This includes estimates of electricity consumption from teaching lessons, as well as waste, electricity and travel.
 We also offset carbon emissions resulting from students taking lessons (by estimating carbon emissions from the electricity consumed when taking a class).

-Every year, we give scholarships for English lessons to up to 12 students.
-Our partner, HLAB, selects promising university students in Japan who want to work for international companies.
-The English Farm helps promising young people get the best start to their careers.
+Every year, we give scholarships for English lessons to up to 12 students through HLAB, who selects promising university students in Japan who want to work for international companies.
+The English Farm helps exceptional young people get the best start to their careers.

 TEF supporting the community